giriaryan694-a11y/TermuxCodeSpace/README.md

 * you can test different setups without breaking anything else
 * it runs directly on your phone with Termux
 * it is lightweight, portable, and easy to launch anywhere
-* you can watch, and optionally restrict, what each codespace talks to on the network
+* you can watch, and optionally restrict, what each codespace talks to on the network — or switch that off entirely per codespace

 ## Features